ZracheSs-xyZ/QrCodeBot-xyZ/README.md

 # QrCodeBot-xyZ
-This is a Discord bot that will provide a QR Code to your Axie Infinity scholars.
+- This is a Discord bot that will provide a QR Code to your Axie Infinity scholars.
-This version of the bot is compatible with ronin!
+- This version of the bot is compatible with ronin!

+- If you want to use it with Ethereum information instead:

+In submitSignaure function, it should say :
+"mainnet":"ethereuem"
+instead of:
+"mainnet":"ronin"

 # Setup
 1. Run Ubuntu on AWS ec2 instance